richard-vh/SSB-Iceberg-Demo/README.md

 1. Fork this repo and import your repo as a project in Sql Stream Builder
 2. Open your Project and have a look around at the left menu and explorer
 3. Import Your Keytab
 4. Check out Source Control.
 If you created vs import on first screen you may have to press import here still.
+You can setup Authentication here.
 5. Inspect/Add Data Sources
 6. Inspect/Add Virtual Kafka Tables
-7. Create an activate an Environment variable userid with your username
+7. Create and activate an Environment with a key value pair for your userid -> username

 ***